meladaboobaid/E-Commerce-Desktop-Application-WinForms/readme.md

 2. Run the provided database script (with sample data).
 3. Update connection string in `App.config`.
 4. Build and run the solution.

-**Sawa Store** is a desktop WinForms demo project that simulates core e-commerce/admin operations to practice software development concepts.